Kailash Purryag: President

 As stated on the Section 28 (2) (a) of the Constitution of Mauritius, the President shall be elected by the Assembly on a motion made by the Prime Minister and supported by the votes of a majority of all the Members of the Assembly.
 On 20 July 2012, the National Assembly elected Rajkeswur Purryag as President of Mauritius.
 The motion was presented by Prime Minister Navin Ramgoolam and seconded by Rashid Beebeejaun.
 Kailash Purryag became the fifth President of Mauritius and took office on 21 July 2012.
 His first official visit was at the Sir Seewoosagur Ramgoolam Botanical Garden, where he meditated at the monument of Sir Seewoosagur Ramgoolam, the father of the nation.

 Following the victory of the MSM/PSMD/ML alliance led by Sir Anerood Jugnauth in December 2014, he was expected to resign to make way for the alliance's candidate, Ameenah Gurib-Fakim, to assume the Presidency instead.
 In an official communique from the State House, he confirmed that he made an agreement with Jugnauth to remain as President up to May 2015 to ensure the hand over of power from the Ramgoolam administration to the new government in a climate of stability.
 He eventually resigned on 29 May 2015.
+Before the 2024 Mauritian general election, he was supposed to be President of Mauritius but sided with Pravind Jugnauth and as Pravind lost the elections, another president, Dharam Gokhool, was elected.